aslze/aslzip/README.md

 # aslzip

-A Zip file compress/uncompress extension library for ASL.
+An easy to use Zip file compress/uncompress library for ASL.
 It is based on the *miniz* library.
 It might be merged into the ASL library in the future.
+Zip archives and inserted files can have Unicode names in UTF-8, even on Windows.

 You can read a specific contained file as a string or as a binary blob.
 Or you can